FilipLarsson12/Trigram-Models/README.md

 # Trigram-Models

-Comparison of two approaches of Trigram Models
+Comparison of two approaches of Trigram Models.
 I will use these Trigram models to produce realistic names.
 By Trigram model I mean that the model takes in two input characters and generates a third output character to produce text.